 Double click on the pkg file and follow the instructions.
-If you haven’t already installed XQuartz and “command line tools”, you will be asked to download and install them (XQuartz must be installed to launch the nrniv application (NEURON), “command line tools” must be installed for mknrndll to work).
+This can do some things by itself, but for full functionality, install Python, XQuartz, the "command line tools", and MPI.
+(XQuartz must be installed to launch the nrniv application (NEURON), “command line tools” must be installed for mknrndll to work).

 - Problem: nrngui and neurondemo fail, and the error message says something about

 dyld: Library not loaded: /opt/X11/lib/libX11.6.dylib